- That Girl At the Party

 Acupuncture: Although Final Destination 5 gave it a creepy take, acupuncture was my cessation savior.
 I went to the wonderful Pacific College of Oriental Medicine, which offers ear acupuncture for just $12 a session!

 Hypnosis: I had one session and in combination with everything else, it seemed to work.
 It was crazy weird as it was a waking hypnosis and the guy just kept talking normally then suddenly had this other wordly voice like Lord Voldemort.
-But hey, I haven’t had a cigarette in five years!
+But hey, I haven’t had a cigarette in more than six years!

 Five: Avoid triggers.
 Coffee and cigarettes go together.
 Alcohol and cigarettes go together.
 And eating tons of food is always followed by feeling stuffed and needing a cigarette.
 So, as hard as it may sound, a total detox is ideal if you are going to really quit forever.
 Only eat small meals since when you first quit you will feel very stuffed without the nicotine and avoid alcohol and coffee.
 (When I first quit, I would sometimes need a drag of a cigarette if I was very intoxicated.
 Fortunately, alcohol is another habit that I am free of now, which will be the subject of a whole other post.)